 Write to Medical Section, NZ Transport Agency, Private Bag 11777, Palmerston North 4442.
 Say in the letter that you’re asking for your indefinite disqualification to end.
 The Transport Agency will look at your letter and the assessment centre’s report, along with any other information that might be relevant.

-If you have served the minimum disqualification period of 1 year and 1 day, and the Transport Agency is satisfied that you’re managing your drug and/or alcohol problems and that you are fit to hold a licence again, you’ll be sent a letter confirming this, and telling you how to reinstate your driver licence.
+If you have served the minimum disqualification period of one year and one day, and the Transport Agency is satisfied that you’re managing your drug and/or alcohol problems and that you are fit to hold a licence again, you’ll be sent a letter confirming this, and telling you how to reinstate your driver licence.

 Step 3: Apply for your licence to be reinstated and sit and pass the driver licence tests